 Wysilab has released the official version of its innovative terrain creation software, Instant Terra v1.0, available from the Wysilab website.
-Check out the description of some of the features of the new landscape generation software.

 We’ve just released the official edition of Instant Terra v1.0, a powerful offline application to create terrains fast and seamlessly for the video-game, animation, and VFX industries.
 You work directly in the final resolution to create 100% realistic terrains of thousands of square kilometres and see the results in real time.
 It is the opposite of software where you work at low resolution to work faster and perhaps not achieve the result you want after you have completed a time-consuming final calculation.